Inside 6lack’s hot new release that’s a lot more than an EP

 6lack fans haven’t had an album from their beloved trap R&B crooner since 2018’s critically acclaimed East Atlanta Love Letter.
-One of today’s most streamed R&B artists, he has been featured on a slew of singles by the likes of Summer Walker, Khalid, Jessie Reyez, Selena Gomez, and several more performers over the past few months.
-But the Atlanta-native has the type of fanbase that wants to hear from him, and they were constantly asking when new music would be coming as he is extremely connected to them online, especially via private group chats.
+One of today’s most-streamed R&B artists, he has been featured on a slew of singles by the likes of Summer Walker, Khalid, Jessie Reyez, Selena Gomez, and several more performers over the past few months.
+But the Atlanta native has the type of fanbase that wants to hear from him, and they were constantly asking when new music would be coming as he is extremely connected to them online, especially via private group chats.

 Time is obviously hard to come by for a platinum-selling recording artist known for selling out shows in under an hour.
 However, being forced to adhere to quarantine guidelines allowed 6lack to buckle down and create.
 6lack is known for crafting songs that skillfully convey the ups and downs of life, mostly related to love.
 But when COVID-19 quarantine also turned into the world watching (and participating in) mass anti-racism and anti-police brutality protests, it was hard to not tap into that as well, and now we’re here, with 6lack engaging his fans in a meaningful way with the release of 6pc Hot, a 6-song EP and virtual adventure, released today.